-Detailed shipboard paleomagnetic analyses of basalt at Site 1204 (Figs. F30, F31) yielded an average inclination of 58.9° (+ $5.8^{\circ}/-6.4^{\circ}$; 95% confidence level) and a preliminary paleolatitude estimate of 39.7° (+ $4.4^{\circ}/-3.7^{\circ}$).
+Detailed shipboard paleomagnetic analyses of basalt at Site 1204 (Figs. F30, F31) yielded an average inclination of 58.9° (+5.8°/-6.4°; 95% confidence level) and a preliminary paleolatitude estimate of 39.7° (+4.4°/-3.7°).
 The estimated angular dispersion of the data, however, indicates that the full range of geomagnetic secular variation important for obtaining a high-resolution paleolatitude value has not been sampled.
 Nevertheless, the Site 1204 values are in agreement with our preliminary data collected at Site 1203 and data from Site 884 (a data set known to average secular variation) (Tarduno and Cottrell, 1997).
 Together, these data suggest that Detroit Seamount formed some 1500 km north of the present latitude of Hawaii.

-Site 1205, the third site we occupied during Leg 197, was targeted at DSDP Site 432 (Leg 55) at the northwestern edge of Nintoku Seamount, a guyot or flat-topped volcanic complex in the central sector of the Emperor chain.
+Site 1205, the third site to be occupied during Leg 197, was targeted at DSDP Site 432 (Leg 55) at the northwestern edge of Nintoku Seamount, a guyot or flat-topped volcanic complex in the central sector of the Emperor chain.
 Nintoku Seamount, at ~41°N, is positioned approximately two-thirds the distance southward along the line of north-northeast-south-southeast-trending Emperor volcanoes extending from Meiji Seamount (~53°N) in the north to Kammu Seamount (~32°N) at the chain's southern terminus near the Hawaiian-Emperor bend.
-Nintoku Seamount was named after the 16th emperor of Japan by Robert Dietz (Dietz, 1954)
+Like many of the Emperor Seamounts, Nintoku was named by Robert Dietz in 1954 after the 16th emperor of Japan.